fairlearn/fairlearn/docs/faq.rst

 Can I contribute to Fairlearn?
     Absolutely!
 Please see our :ref:`Contributor Guide <contributor_guide>` for information on how to add your contributions.
+We welcome all contributions!

 Fairlearn and Microsoft